canonical/opensearch-operator/docs/how-to/monitoring.md

 deploy [Charmed OpenSearch Dashboards](https://canonical-charmed-opensearch-dashboards.readthedocs-hosted.com/).
 ```

-## Expected result

-Grafana displays the **Charmed OpenSearch** dashboard with metrics from all OpenSearch units,
-and Loki receives OpenSearch logs.
-Verify by checking the dashboard in Grafana and confirming
-that metrics and logs appear for each unit.

 ## Next steps

 * [Perform load testing](how-to-perform-load-testing) — benchmark the cluster under load with COS monitoring.